avmakarevych/avmakarevych/README.md

 ![Appetizers](https://github.com/avmakarevych/avmakarevych/assets/117035165/67ad26b6-7952-414f-bb9d-af2c8e13dfd7)

-## Project Overview
 Appetizer App is a SwiftUI and MVVM-based course application, developed as part of Sean Allen's instructional material.
 The app is a practical implementation showcasing fundamental concepts in SwiftUI, MVVM architecture, API interactions, JSON parsing, and AppStorage utilization.
 It features a TabView for displaying a list of appetizers fetched from an API, an "Account" view for demonstrating forms and saving user data, and an "Order" tab for managing added appetizers.

-### Features
+- **Features**:
-- JSON decoding and parsing for displaying a list of appetizers
+  - Appetizer List: Displays a list of appetizers fetched from an API.
-- Account information saving using @AppStorage / User Defaults
+  - Account Management: Save user information using @AppStorage / User Defaults.
-- Interactive UI with Empty States and Alerts (profile saved, error loading user defaults)
+  - Interactive UI: Includes Empty States and Alerts for a user-friendly experience.
-- UX logic for summing added items on the Order tab
+  - Order Summation: UX logic to calculate the total on the Order tab.
-- Light/Dark mode and Dynamic Type compatibility
+  - Theme Compatibility: Supports Light/Dark mode and Dynamic Type.

-## Technologies
-- Language: SwiftUI
-- Architecture: MVVM
+- **Technologies**: SwiftUI, MVVM

-## Role
-- Course Participant
+- **Role**: Course Participant

 ---
 ### [MyMovieApp](https://github.com/avmakarevych/MyMovieApp)